-Access Grant (AG): A non-repayable grant made to an income-eligible homeowner, or renter of a unit in a one to four unit structure, or trust deed recipient to eliminate physical barriers, which inhibit the use of the dwelling unit by a person with disability.
+Accessibility Grant (AG): Grant funds for up to \$10,000 for income-eligible homeowners, or trust deed recipients to eliminate physical barriers, which inhibit the use of the dwelling unit by a person with a disability.

-Administrative Assistant: The Administrative Assistant of the Grants Management Division or other person as authorized by the Manager of the Grants Management Division of the City of Urbana.
+Administrative Assistant: The Administrative Assistant of the Grants Management Division or other people as authorized by the Manager of the Grants Management Division of the City of Urbana.

-Amortization: The gradual extinguishment of a debt (including interest) by periodic payments.
+Amortization: The gradual extinguishment of debt (including interest) by periodic payments.